-The following table sets out the names, ages and places of residence of all the persons to be nominated for election as directors, along with other relevant information, including the number and market value of Common Shares(1), Deferred Share Units ("DSUs")(2) and Restricted Share Units ("RSUs")(3) held by each of them as at the date of this Information Circular.
-In the case of Mr. Aitken, the Company's President and Chief Executive Officer, the table sets out the number of Performance Share Units ("PSUs")(4) and DSUs that he holds.
-Information regarding Mr. Aitken's stock options(5) and other holdings can be found in the "Outstanding Option-Based Awards and Share-Based Awards" table on page 43.
-The table also sets out whether a nominee is independent or not independent.
+The following table sets out the names, ages and places of residence of all the persons to be nominated for election as directors of the Board, along with other relevant information, including the number and market value of Common Shares, Deferred Share Units ("DSUs") and Restricted Share Units ("RSUs") held by each of them as at the date of this Information Circular and which standing committees (each a "Committee") of the Board such existing directors are members.
+In the case of Mr. Aitken, who retired as President & Chief Executive Officer ("CEO") on December 31, 2012, and Mr. Floren, who was appointed President & CEO effective January 1, 2013, the table also includes the number of Performance Share Units ("PSUs") that they hold.
+Information regarding Messrs.
+Aitken's and Floren's stock options and other holdings can be found in the "Outstanding Option-Based Awards and Share-Based Awards" table on page 45.
+The following table also sets out whether a nominee is independent or not independent.
 See page 15 for information on how director independence is determined.
 All amounts are in Canadian dollars.